npedrazzini/npedrazzini.github.io/_pages/researchareas.md

 ## Digital Humanities

 It's hard to set Digital Humanities apart from my main areas of research, and that's often true for digital humanists at large: one tends to approach DH to answer questions in their research areas, and then may find themselves wondering about DH tools and techniques as such.
-The following are some of the areas I work most frequently in:
+The following are some of the areas I have worked in:

 <ul class="fa-ul">
     <li><i class="fa-li fa fa-code"></i>application of computational and/or digital methods from outside the humanities to humanities research (geostatistics, genetics, biology, you name it)</li>